dzekelid/schedules/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/schedules/master/_listings/sendgrid/campaigns-campaign-id-schedules-test-post.md
-- name: SendGrid Delete Campaigns Campaign  Schedules
+- name: SendGrid Get Campaigns Campaign  Schedules
   description: |-
-    **This endpoint allows you to unschedule a campaign that has already been scheduled to be sent.**
+    **This endpoint allows you to retrieve the date and time that the given campaign has been scheduled to be sent.**

-    A successful unschedule will return a 204.
-    If the specified campaign is in the process of being sent, the only option is to cancel (a different method).

     For more information: